arteck/ioBroker.fullybrowser/README.md

 fullyBrowser Adapter for ioBroker
 ------------------------------------------------------------------------------

-Manage yours [Fully Kiosk Browser](https://www.ozerov.de/fully-kiosk-browser) Plus Account
+Manage yours [Fully Kiosk Browser](https://www.ozerov.de/fully-kiosk-browser) (a Plus Accountmust be present)

 You can set on/off the Display or start any app on your Tablet.